sathvikyesprabhu/emotion-recognition/code/README.md

-# My cool new model

-## Abstract

-This is what the model uses & what it does.

-## Getting Started
+# Getting Started

-Create a conda environment using the conda config file `environment.yml` or the pip `requirements.txt` file.
+Create a conda environment using the conda config file `environment.yml`.
 The conda config file works only on the OS it was generated on (MacOS for me).

 ```bash